sitn/pytree/README.md

 ## Requirements
-1. You will need [docker](https://docs.docker.com/get-docker/) to run the application.
+1. You will need [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) to run the application.

 2. Extract release 0.2 of [CPotree](https://github.com/potree/CPotree/releases/tag/0.2)
 to `./bin` and make the file `extract_profile` actually executable: